ShangliChen/CSCI_39548_Assignment_3/README.md

 ---------------
 - OpenSSL error (ERR_OSSL_EVP_UNSUPPORTED): use the env var shown above or Node 16 LTS.
 - Blank page/404 on GitHub Pages: confirm `homepage` matches exactly (case‑sensitive, trailing slash), re‑deploy with the env var.
-- Refresh on non‑root route (e.g., /debits) returns 404: GitHub Pages is static hosting; we include a minimal SPA fallback (`public/404.html`) that redirects to the app root.
+- Refresh on non‑root route (e.g., /debits) returns 404: GitHub Pages is static hosting; a minimal SPA fallback is included (`public/404.html`) that redirects to the app root.

 Architecture & Data Flow
 ------------------------